CtrlK

 Suggestions

-Include a feedback loop in the workflow: after fixing violations, re-run verification to confirm resolution
+Include a validation/feedback loop in the workflow: what to do if verification finds violations, how to iterate

-Make resolution guidance more actionable with concrete code examples showing before/after fixes for each violation type
+Make resolution guidance more concrete with before/after code examples showing how to fix each violation type

 DimensionReasoningScore